Jonah David Jang

-He ran successfully for re-election on 26 April 2011.
-In 2015, Jang ran and won Plateau North senate seat as his term as Governor of Plateau State drew to a close.
-In 2018 Jang declared his senate seat vacant and said it was time for the people of Plateau North to decide who would represent them at the red chamber.
-Jang was at the time making a nocturnal political consultations to run for the presidential ticket of the main opposition, PDP for the 2019 presidential election.
+In 2015, Jang ran and won the Plateau North senatorial district seat as his term as governor drew to a close.
+In 2018, Jang declared his senate seat vacant and said it was time for the people of Plateau North to decide who would represent them at the red chamber.
+Jang was at the time making nocturnal political consultations to run for the presidential ticket of the main opposition, Peoples Democratic Party (PDP) for the 2019 presidential election.